InvoNorm Data Processing Agreement (DPA)

 6. International transfers

 Primary processing and storage occur in the EU.
-Remote support access from China is safeguarded by the EU Standard Contractual Clauses (Commission Implementing Decision (EU) 2021/914), Module Two (controller→processor), which are hereby incorporated by reference with: Clause 7 (docking) included; Clause 9(a) Option 2 (general authorisation, 14 days); Clause 11 optional language not used; Clause 17 Option 1 — law of Ireland; Clause 18(b) — courts of Ireland.
-Annex I/II of the SCCs correspond to Sections 1–3 and Annex II of this DPA.
-Supplementary measures: EU data residency, default masking of personal data in support tooling, per-ticket unmasking with logging, encryption at rest and in transit.
+Remote support access from China is safeguarded by the EU Standard Contractual Clauses (Commission Implementing Decision (EU) 2021/914), Module Two (controller→processor), which are hereby incorporated by reference with: Clause 7 (docking) included; Clause 9(a) Option 2 (general authorisation, 14 days' notice); Clause 11 optional independent-dispute-resolution language not used; Clause 17 Option 1 — governing law of Ireland; Clause 18(b) — courts of Ireland.
+The SCC Annexes are set out in Annex I (parties, description of the transfer, competent supervisory authority) and Annex II (technical and organisational measures) of this DPA.

 7. Liability and precedence